mlverse/mall/README.md

 reviews |>
   llm_summarize(review, max_words = 5, pred_name = "review_summary")
 #> # A tibble: 3 × 2
 #>   review                                   review_summary
 #>   <chr>                                    <chr>
-#> 1 This has been the best TV I've ever use… great tv with good quality
+#> 1 This has been the best TV I've ever use… great tv with good picture sound
 #> 2 I regret buying this laptop.
-It is too … laptop is too slow, noisy
+It is too … laptop too slow and noisy
-#> 3 Not sure how to feel about my new washi… new washing machine mixed emotions
+#> 3 Not sure how to feel about my new washi… Mixed feelings about new washer.
 ```

 ## Extract